simeononsecurity/simeononsecurity.ch/content/guides/enable-virtual-trusted-platform-module-for-existing-virtual-machine/index.en.md

 ## Enable Virtual Trusted Platform Module for an Existing Virtual Machine

 Virtual Trusted Platform Module (vTPM) is a critical security feature that enhances the security of guest operating systems running on virtual machines.
-This article will guide you through the process of adding a vTPM to an existing virtual machine in a VMware vSphere environment, providing step-by-step instructions and important considerations to ensure a seamless implementation.
+This article will guide you through the process of adding a vTPM to an existing virtual machine in a VMware vSphere environment, providing step-by-step instructions and important considerations to ensure a smooth implementation.

 ______